Last Updated on5 min read

 Consumer Buying Process

-Stages in Consumer Buying Process: Generally, the purchaser passes through five distinct stages namely need or problem recognition, information search, alternative evaluation, purchase decision and post-purchase behaviour.
+In consumer buying process, generally, the purchaser passes through five distinct stages in consumer buying process namely need or problem recognition, information search, alternative evaluation, purchase decision and post-purchase behaviour.

 Stage of Problem Recognition